-A key output of the ESIA process is the environmental and social management plan (ESMP) which is a strategy for managing risks and mitigating the impacts identified through the assessment.
-The ESMP is also important to enable an allocation of the risks, responsibilities and actions between the parties involved in the proposed project, and to build a consensus between them as to how the proposed project is to be developed, constructed and operated.
+A key output of the ESIA process is the environmental and social management plan (ESMP), which is a strategy for managing risks and mitigating the impacts identified through the assessment.
+The ESMP is also important to enable allocation of the risks, responsibilities and actions between the parties involved in the proposed project and to build a consensus between them as to how the proposed project is to be developed, constructed and operated.

 Funders typically have internal policies covering these ESG aspects as well as access to ESG in-house expertise able to tackle the most challenging projects.
 External specialist ESG advisors (in addition to local and international legal counsel) may be involved in the assessment and due diligence of the environmental and social risks associated with the proposed project.

 Even if an ESIA and ESMP are not required following an initial screening, sponsors should still expect funders to carry out ESG due diligence on the proposed project, although typically in a lighter fashion.
 The relevant funders' own in-house ESG teams will be involved to ensure that their internal policies are complied with.